ArtBlocks/artblocks-docs/FACTORY-CHECKLIST.md

 - There is a two month cooling period between the end of one project and the start of the next.

 ## Mint #0
+- **Before** minting mint #0, ensure that your "additional payee wallet" has been set for the same configuration that you will use it for in your project release.
+E.g., if you are using the "additional payee wallet" field to donate to charity at the time of mint, you must set this before minting your #0.
+This is done to ensure that this full functionality is tested end-to-end as part of the mint #0 process, and that there are no issues with the wallet selected for the additional payee.
 - Once your project information has been uploaded, please confirm that you're ready for mint #0.
+- Mint #0 should occur at least 48 hours in advance of your scheduled release.

 ## Features
 - Please see [FEATURES.md](https://github.com/ArtBlocks/artblocks-docs/blob/main/FEATURES.md) for full details on how you set your project features as an artist.